All About Pediatric Gliomas (Low and High Grade)

 Low-grade gliomas (pilocytic astrocytoma and fibrillary astrocytoma) – For patients with low-grade gliomas, surgery may be the only treatment that is needed.
 If a child has a gross total resection, he or she does not need any other treatment.
 If there is not a gross total resection or if the tumor grows after surgery, a child may need radiation or chemotherapy.
 This decision will be made based on how much of the tumor remains, the post-operative symptoms of the child, and the age of the child.

-Unfortunately, gliomas can recur after treatment.
-If the tumor recurs, the plan for treatment will be very customized, and will depend on where the new tumor is and how the child was treated initially.
-Some children who have recurrent glioma will receive high-dose chemotherapy followed by autologous stem cell transplant.
+Some children who have recurrent glioma (glioma that keeps coming back) will receive high-dose chemotherapy followed by autologous stem cell transplant.
 Other children may receive treatment as part of a phase I clinical trial evaluating new chemotherapy options.

 Follow-up Care and Survivorship